cx1995tju/kernel_comment/Documentation/process/management-style.rst

 work on will be included.
 Make them at least think twice before they embark on a big endeavor.

-Remember: they'd better know more about the details than you do, and they usually already think they have the answer to everything.
+**Remember**: they'd better know more about the details than you do, and they usually already think they have the answer to everything.
 The best thing you can do as a manager is not to instill confidence, but rather a healthy dose of critical thinking on what they do.